House of Ascania: Since 1603

 In 1603, another division created the younger lines of Anhalt-Dessau, Anhalt-Bernburg, Anhalt-Köthen, and Anhalt-Zerbst.
 John George I became Prince of Anhalt-Dessau and received the town, office, and castle of Dessau with Schloss Lippene, the towns of Raguhn and Jeßnitz, and the offices of Wörlitz, Sandersleben, and Freckleben.
 Christian I ruled Anhalt-Bernburg with the town, office, and castle of Bernburg, Plötzkau, Hoym, Ballenstedt, Harzgerode, and Güntersberge.
 Rudolph founded the Anhalt-Zerbst line and held the town, office, and castle of Zerbst with Kermen, Lindau, Roßlau, and Coswig.
 Louis I established the Anhalt-Köthen branch and received the town, office, and castle of Köthen with Brambach, Wulfen, Nienburg, and the marks of Jeser, Baalberge, Warmsdorf with Kolbigh, and the Vorwerk Diebzig.
 August initially renounced land ownership for a settlement but, after renegotiations in 1611, received Plötzkau from the Bernburg share, though without sovereign rights.

 The division of possessions was significant only within the overall principality.
 Externally, the principality spoke with one voice, remaining undivided.
 Anhalt-Plötzkau existed until the mid-17th century and then passed to Anhalt-Bernburg.
 Anhalt-Köthen expired in 1665.
-The Anhalt-Plötzkau line inherited this possession and renamed itself Anhalt-Köthen.
+The Anhalt-Plötzkau line inherited that possession and renamed itself Anhalt-Köthen.

 Emperor Francis II granted the Prince of Anhalt-Bernburg the right to be called "Duke" in 1806.
 In 1807, Anhalt-Dessau and Anhalt-Köthen were also elevated to duchies by Napoleon Bonaparte.
 The Zerbst branch died out in 1793, the Köthen line in 1847, and the Bernburg line in 1863.
 Thus, in 1863, the Duchy of Anhalt (Anhalt-Dessau line) was formed with Dessau as its residence, remaining the sole ruling territory until the abdication in 1918.

 Less significant lines included Anhalt-Köthen-Pless (1755 to mid-19th century), Anhalt-Bernburg-Schaumburg (1707–1812), and Anhalt-Harzgerode (1635–1709).

-After the Askanier's abdication, Ballenstedt Castle remained the family's residence.
+After the Askaniers abdicated, Ballenstedt Castle remained the family's residence.
 Joachim Ernst, the last duke, married Elisabeth Strickrodt in March 1927; the marriage was dissolved in 1929.
 In October 1929, he married Edda-Charlotte von Stephani-Marwitz, producing the children Marie Antoinette, Anna Luise, Leopold Friedrich, Edda, and Eduard.
 Joachim Ernst was arrested by the Nazis in January 1944 and held for three months in Dachau near Munich.
 In September 1945, he was arrested by Soviet occupation forces and taken to NKVD special camp Nr.
 2 near Weimar, where he died in February 1947.
 His rehabilitation by the Russian state occurred in 1992.
 From 1947, his son Leopold Friedrich was head of the house, and since 1963, his son Eduard has been.